We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 Reaching a settlement out of court

-Our team have very strong skills in negotiation and Alternative Dispute Resolution (ADR), and we will always seek to negotiate an out-of-court settlement for your Erb’s palsy claim wherever possible.
+Our team of Erb’s palsy solicitors have very strong skills in negotiation and Alternative Dispute Resolution (ADR), and we will always seek to negotiate an out-of-court settlement for your Erb’s palsy claim wherever possible.
 This can allow your child to receive maximum compensation faster, with lower legal fees and less stress.

 Taking your claim to court